hemberg-lab/MicroExonator/README.md

 # Troubleshooting

 Before running it is recommended to check if SnakeMake can corretly generate all the steps given your input.
-To do this you can carry out a dry-run using the `-np` parameters:
+To do this you can carry out a dry-run using the `-np` parameter:

     snakemake -s MicroExonator.skm  --cluster-config cluster.json --cluster {cluster system params} --use-conda -k  -j {number of parallel jobs} -np

+The dry-run will display all the steps and commands that will be excecuted.
 If the dry-run cannot be initiated, make sure that you are running MicroExonator from inside the folder you cloned from this repository.
 Also make sure you have the right configuration inside `config.yaml`.

-The current version of MicroExonator does not support chromosome names that have `_` or `|`.
-An example of such a chromosome name is `chr1_KZ111v2_alt` and when this occurs you may encounter errors that will prevent the run from completing.
-For now we recommed to replace these caracters, for example:

-    sed 's/_/SEP/g' genome.fa > genome.fa.sed
-    sed 's/_/SEP/g' transcripts.bed > transcripts.bed.sed

-And then use this modified genome (`genome.fa.sed`) as an input.
-Future versions of MicroExonator will address this issue.
+If you experice any errors during the pipeline run, we recomend to check the error logs.
+As long as the snakemake call was not interrupted, you can allways resume the run, as snakemake keep track of any error and is able keep track of the complete and incomplete steps.
+To make sure snakemake will not overide already completed files, do a dry-run call before resuming MicroExonator.
+If on the dry-run you realise some steps are going to be re-runed, remove `FASTQ\` directory from MicroExonator folder.

 # Contact